-All over the world, there is now well over 250 millions cameras, webcams and surveillance cameras, recording our reality 24/7.
-The sheer quantity of data made available from hundreds of millions of locations can only be viewed or at least processed by machines, and possibly one day only fully integrated in a kind of super vision by a yet to be AI super-consciousness.
-An hyper being with 250 million eyes.
+All over the world, there are now well over 250 millions cameras, webcams and surveillance cameras, recording our reality 24/7.
+The sheer quantity of data made available from hundreds of millions of locations can only be processed by machines, and possibly one day integrated in the super vision of an AI super-consciousness: a hyper being with 250 million eyes.
 The gaze of these cameras has become the prism by which we are able to theorise and disengage from events that otherwise would harm us.
 Unharmed, unaffected und undisturbed the camera keeps recording.

 In collaboration with specialist paint labs that research the transferal from the virtual and light based to the physical and pigment-based colour space, an acrylic paint palette of 16 gradual colours of red, green and blues (48 colours in total) was created.
 A Hi-fi paint version of the camera’s colour palette.

 Woolsey watched over by machines, Installation view ‘ In a forest of red, green and blue’, Max Goelitz, 2023, Photo: Dirk Tacke

 Installation view, ‘To see a world through a grain of salt’, OMR, 2021, Photo: Jacob Flood